GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 |         Others | According to personal preferences (Note device compatibility with macOS)                                    |

 *Tips 1：If you buy RX 500 series graphics cards, first choose Sapphire, then choose Dataland, Asus and MSI, try not to choose Yeston and XFX, and definitely avoid the RX 580 2048SP version!*<br>
 *Tips 2：It is recommended to buy new graphics cards of the RX 5000 series and RX 6000 series.
 Sapphire is relatively poor in the RX 6000 series.
 It is not recommended to choose it first, and definitely avoid the RX 6700 XT.
-The minimum macOS system version is Big Sur 11.4 beta 1 to use the RX 6800 / RX 6800 XT / RX 6900 XT graphics card, and the minimum system version of macOS to use the RX 6600 / RX 6600 XT graphics card is Monterey 12.1 beta 1.*<br>
+The minimum macOS version required to use the RX 6800 / RX 6800 XT / RX 6900 XT graphics card is Big Sur 11.4 beta 1, and the minimum version of macOS to use the RX 6600 / RX 6600 XT graphics card is Monterey 12.1 beta 1.*<br>
-*Tips 3：Try to avoid Samsung when buying hard drives, especially macOS Monterey will cause longer boot time due to TRIM (almost all users have problems with the 970 EVO, and some users have problems with the 980 PRO).
+*Tips 3：Try to avoid Samsung when buying hard drives, especially macOS Monterey will cause longer boot time due to TRIM (Almost all users have problems with the 970 EVO, and some users have problems with the 980 PRO).
 It is recommended to choose a relatively stable hard drive such as Western Digital SN850 / SN750 and Intel 760P.*<br>

 ## Changelog
-#### January 21, 2022
+#### January 23, 2022
-Replace USBPorts kext with USBMap kext
+* Replaced USBPorts kext with USBMap kext
+* Adjusted igfxfw=2 parameter to integrated graphics DeviceProperties

 *Now because customizing USB on macOS has become very complicated, the default is changed to USBMap.kext which can be directly and easily customized on Windows.
-Go to [Advanced Used](#advanced-used) to see how to use my customized USB mapping.*
+Go to [Advanced Usage](#advanced-usage) to see how to use my customized USB mapping.
+After adjusting igfxfw=2 parameter to DeviceProperties, users without an integrated graphics card can simply delete PciRoot(0x0)/Pci(0x2,0x0) in DeviceProperties, and do not need to adjust boot-args.*

 #### January 17, 2022
-* Adjust some options in Config.plist
+* Adjusted some options in Config.plist

 *Specifically: Turn off Booter > Quirks > EnableWriteUnprotector & ProtectUefiServices, turn on RebuildAppleMemoryMap & SyncRuntimePermissions (theoretically, the compatibility is better, to avoid startup problems on some machines); Turn off Misc > Security > BlacklistAppleUpdate (deprecated as of OC 0.7.0); Turn off UEFI > Output > SanitiseClearScreen (this option does not take effect in BuiltinGraphics mode).
 This adjustment is to enhance compatibility and turn off unnecessary options.
 The previous settings do not affect the use.
 If there is no special requirement, you can wait until the next OC update.*

 #### January 12, 2022
-* Disable ACPI > Patch > 0 Patch in Config.plist for disabling modify GPRW power management S4 to S3
+* Disabled ACPI > Patch > 0 Patch in Config.plist for disabling modify GPRW power management S4 to S3
-* Disable Kernel > Add > 10 & 11 kexts in Config.plist for disabling CPUFriend
+* Disabled Kernel > Add > 10 & 11 kexts in Config.plist for disabling CPUFriend

 *Adhering to the principle of simplification, the test found that it is no longer necessary to downgrade GPRW to S3 to sleep normally, so this patch is turned off by default.
 If the sleep is not normal after the update (it appears to wake up from sleep), please try to reopen this patch.
 Disable CPUFriend by default for the convenience of basic users, and can be opened after customization if necessary.*

 #### January 11, 2022
-* Update OpenCore to 0.7.7 official version
+* Updated OpenCore to 0.7.7 official version
-* Update Lilu \ AppleALC \ WhateverGreen kexts to latest official version, remove USBPower kext
+* Updated Lilu \ AppleALC \ WhateverGreen kexts to latest official version, removed USBPower kext
-* Update OpenRuntime \ OpenCanopy \ OpenHfsPlus drivers
+* Updated OpenRuntime \ OpenCanopy \ OpenHfsPlus drivers
-* Organize SSDT into a more mainstream configuration, add SSDT-EC-USBX, update SSDT-PLUG, remove SSDT-PM and merge into SSDT-PLUG
+* Organized SSDT into a more mainstream configuration, added SSDT-EC-USBX, updated SSDT-PLUG, removed SSDT-PM and merge into SSDT-PLUG

 *OC 0.7.7's Config.plist adds and adjusts some entries, recommended to reconfigure according to usage habits.
 Support macOS 12.2 and can be updated in Software Update after the official version is released.*

 <details><summary>2021 History changes</summary>

 #### December 9, 2021
-* Update OpenCore to 0.7.6 official version
+* Updated OpenCore to 0.7.6 official version
-* Update Lilu \ AppleALC \ VitualSMC kexts to latest official version, update USBInjectAll kext to newer modified version
+* Updated Lilu \ AppleALC \ VitualSMC kexts to latest official version, updated USBInjectAll kext to newer modified version
-* Update OpenRuntime \ OpenCanopy drivers
+* Updated OpenRuntime \ OpenCanopy drivers

 *OC 0.7.6's Config.plist adds and adjusts some entries, recommended to reconfigure according to usage habits.
 This version will automatically detect HiDPI by default, generally no manual settings are required, but you may need to reset the NVRAM once (if the Apple logo is displayed abnormally during startup); Synchronized OC official hide the auxiliary tools in the guide selection interface, press the space bar to display.*

 #### November 10, 2021
-* Update OpenCore to 0.7.5 official version
+* Updated OpenCore to 0.7.5 official version
-* Update Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
+* Updated Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
-* Update OpenRuntime \ OpenCanopy \ OpenHfsPlus drivers
+* Updated OpenRuntime \ OpenCanopy \ OpenHfsPlus drivers
-* Modify Misc > Security > DmgLoading to `Signed` \ Misc > Security > SecureBootModel to `Default` in Config.plist (See [Q&A 9](#9-why-enable-secure-boot-and-sip)); Modify NVRAM > Add > 7C436110-XXXX > csr-active-config to `00000000` \ Misc > Security > AllowToggleSip to `True/Yes` in Config.plist (See [Q&A 9](#9-why-enable-secure-boot-and-sip)); Modify Misc > Boot > TakeoffDelay to`5000` in Config.plist to improve compatibility
+* Modified Misc > Security > DmgLoading to `Signed` \ Misc > Security > SecureBootModel to `Default` in Config.plist (See [Q&A 9](#9-why-enable-secure-boot-and-sip)); Modified NVRAM > Add > 7C436110-XXXX > csr-active-config to `00000000` \ Misc > Security > AllowToggleSip to `True/Yes` in Config.plist (See [Q&A 9](#9-why-enable-secure-boot-and-sip)); Modified Misc > Boot > TakeoffDelay to`5000` in Config.plist to improve compatibility

 **Notes**：1.
 If you are still using **macOS Catalina 10.15.x or older**, you need to **modify the UEFI > APFS > MinData and MinVersion parameters in Config.plist** to `-1` (See [Q&A 10](#10-why-need-to-modify-the-configuration-to-use-catalina)); 2.
 Update or install **macOS Big Sur 11.3.1 and later systems**, please **customize and enable the USB ports** in advance (See [Q&A Item 11](#11-why-have-to-customize-the-usb-ports)).<br>
 <br>
 *OC 0.7.5's Config.plist adds and deletes some entries, this change is relatively large, recommended to reconfigure according to usage habits.
 Support macOS 12.1 and can be updated in Software Update after the official version is released.*

 #### ~~July 12, 2021~~
-* ~~Update OpenCore to 0.7.1 official version~~
+* ~~Updated OpenCore to 0.7.1 official version~~
-* ~~Update Lilu \ AppleALC \ WhateverGreen \ VitualSMC \ IntelMausi \ CPUFriend kexts to latest official version, Add NVMeFix kext and enable~~
+* ~~Updated Lilu \ AppleALC \ WhateverGreen \ VitualSMC \ IntelMausi \ CPUFriend kexts to latest official version, Added NVMeFix kext and enable~~
-* ~~Update OpenRuntime \ OpenCanopy drivers, Replace HfsPlus driver with OpenHfsPlus driver, Remove ExFatDxe driver~~
+* ~~Updated OpenRuntime \ OpenCanopy drivers, Replace HfsPlus driver with OpenHfsPlus driver, removed ExFatDxe driver~~
-* ~~Replace VerifyMsrE2 tool with ControlMsrE2 tool~~
+* ~~Replaced VerifyMsrE2 tool with ControlMsrE2 tool~~
-* ~~Update `/EFI/OC/Resources` boot theme files~~
+* ~~Updated `/EFI/OC/Resources` boot theme files~~

 *~~OC 0.7.1's Config.plist adds and deletes some entries, recommended to reconfigure according to usage habits.
 In this version, the startup theme is enabled by default.
 If you need to turn it off, you can change the Misc > Boot > Picker: `External` to `Builtin` in Config.plist; Support macOS 11.5 and can be updated in Software Update after the official version is released.~~ This update has not been uploaded due to network issues.*

 #### February 8, 2021
-* Update OpenCore to 0.6.6 official version
+* Updated OpenCore to 0.6.6 official version
-* Update Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
+* Updated Lilu \ AppleALC \ WhateverGreen \ VitualSMC kexts to latest official version
-* Update OpenRuntime \ OpenCanopy drivers
+* Updated OpenRuntime \ OpenCanopy drivers
-* Update `/EFI/OC/Resources` boot theme files
+* Updated `/EFI/OC/Resources` boot theme files
-* Remove `/EFI/OC/Bootstrap/Bootstrap.efi`
+* Removed `/EFI/OC/Bootstrap/Bootstrap.efi`

 *OC 0.6.6's Config.plist adds and deletes some entries, recommended to reconfigure according to usage habits.
 Support macOS 11.2 and can be updated in Software Update.
 The usage of high priority for boot items has changed, see [Q&A 7](#7-how-to-use-oc-boot-item-high-priority).*

 #### January 16, 2021
-* Update OpenCore to 0.6.5 official version
+* Updated OpenCore to 0.6.5 official version
-* Update AppleALC \ WhateverGreen \ IntelMausi \ CPUFriend kexts to latest official version
+* Updated AppleALC \ WhateverGreen \ IntelMausi \ CPUFriend kexts to latest official version
-* Update OpenRuntime \ OpenCanopy drivers
+* Updated OpenRuntime \ OpenCanopy drivers
-* Update `/EFI/OC/Resources` boot theme files
+* Updated `/EFI/OC/Resources` boot theme files

 *OC 0.6.5's Config.plist only adds two new entries: Misc > Boot > PickerVariant and UEFI > Audio > SetupDelay, delete one entry: UEFI > Quirks > DeduplicateBootOrder.
 Recommended to add them manually.*